 Consisting of 50, 75 or a 100 targets on a typical sporting course, although some of the major courses have started to set up 120, 150 or even 200 targets for the ultimate challenge.
 The number of stands generally ranges from 9 to 20 and will provide 3, 4 or 5 pairs of birds.

 Targets can be set one of three ways, singles, is exactly what it sounds like, a single bird.
 On report which is one bird followed by another, the second bird is sent once you have shot the first bird.
 And finally a simultaneous pair, known as a simo, where both birds are sent at the same time.
 The trick being deciding which to shoot first.

 - Rabbits - These roll across the floor, but be warned these birds can be very deceptive.

-- Driven are thrown over you like a pheasant or partridge
+- Driven - These are sent over you, to simulate how a pheasant or partridge would fly, usually alot quicker.

-- Crossers come from the left or right at varying speeds and trajectories.
+- Crossers - Sent from left or right at varying speeds and trajectories.